bgw/Century/doc/library/tasks/phonebook/fields.rst

     .. autoattribute:: name
     .. attribute:: description

-        Documentation about the description attribute goes here
+        Human-readable text about the significance of the field.
+This is used in forming docstrings about the field.

     .. autoattribute:: docstring
     .. automethod:: __hash__